cair/convolutional-tsetlin-machine-tutorial/README.md

 #### Example Run
 <p>
-The depicted Tsetlin Automaton is in state 3 (marked with a solid black circle).
+The Tsetlin Automaton depicted above is in state 3 (marked with a solid black circle).
 Accordingly, it selects Action 1.
 Assume this triggers a Penalty from the environment.
 The Tsetlin Automaton then moves from state 3 to state 4:
 </p>

 <p align="center">